 If you are looking at this web page, you are either thinking of making a health care advance directive (such as a living will or durable power of attorney for health care), or you may have already signed one.
 In either case, you should be aware that just having a written advance directive by itself does not ensure that your wishes will be understood and respected.
 Studies have shown that standard advance directive forms do little to influence end-of-life decisions without: (1) informed, thoughtful reflection about your wishes and values, and (2) personal communication between you and your likely decision-makers before a crisis occurs.

-This tool kit contains a variety of self-help worksheets, suggestions, and resources.
-There are currently 9 tools in all, each clearly labeled and user-friendly.
-Tool #2 is currently under revision and Tool #10 has been replaced by the Resource List.
-The tool kit does not create a formal advance directive for you.
+Good advance planning for health care decisions is, in reality, a continuing conversation--about values, priorities, the meaning of one's life, and quality of life.
+To help you in this process, this tool kit contains a variety of self-help worksheets, suggestions, and resources.
+There are currently 8 tools in all, each clearly labeled and user-friendly.
+The Tool Kit does not create a formal advance directive for you.
 Instead, it helps you do the much harder job of discovering, clarifying, and communicating what is important to you in the face of serious illness.
+Download below.

 This form allows you to direct health care providers and payers to disclose and release protected health information to whomever you name.

 Health and Financial Decisions: Legal Tools for Preserving Personal Autonomy

 Information on powers of attorney, trusts, health care advance directives, living wills and other planning tools.
 2005.
 Brochures are $1 each.
 For orders of 100 or more brochures, please paste code AGBULK100 at checkout for a discounted price of $0.50 per brochure. (please note that the discount code will need to be copied and pasted or manually entered at checkout in order to recieve the discount)